fitrafakhri49/fitrafakhri49/README.md

 ### 📱 [Circle App](https://github.com/fitrafakhri49/circle-app)
 **Description**
-A social networking mobile application that enables users to connect, share posts, and interact within circle-based communities in real time.
+Circle App is a real-time social networking mobile application that allows users to create and join circle-based communities.
+Users can share posts, interact through comments and reactions, and communicate instantly using real-time features, making community engagement more dynamic and interactive.

 **Tech Stack**
 - React